 The first thing you should know while reading this article is that each hospital will have its own policies about who will be allowed in.
 But just because there are a few obstacles doesn’t mean that you won’t have other options for face-to-face interactions.
 You just have to be creative.

 To help you understand how you can still spend time together if you’re not able to meet at the hospital, we’ve created this comprehensive guide.
 Check out more information below.

 One more thing to consider: We recommend that you stay updated with recent recommendations from the Centers for Disease Control and Prevention (CDC).
 Because the situation regarding the pandemic is changing so fast, what you read here might not be applicable in the next few weeks.
 You can check out the CDC’s website for the most recent updates.

-Can I Still Meet the Adoptive Parents at the Hospital?
+Can I Meet the Adoptive Family at the Hospital?

 - Prepare a few questions: We all know video calls can be little awkward.
 There might be some uncomfortable pauses, or you could be unsure of what to say.
 Before you start your call, it might be helpful to pick out a few icebreakers for your call.

 - Make a plan: You might not know for sure how long you’ll be on the phone for, and it’s usually awkward to be the first one to hang up.It might be a good idea to map out a schedule for how you expect your call to go.

 - Get creative: There are plenty of ways to have fun even when you’re apart.
 Plan a dinner party, head to a virtual museum, or make your own movie marathon.